Aria Operations Displays "Failed to start the Apache HTTP Server." On the Console Screen During Boot

 Resolution

-1. Revert all nodes in the VMware Aria Operations cluster to the snapshot that was taken prior to the upgrade attempt.
+1. Revert all nodes in the Aria Operations cluster to the snapshot that was taken prior to the upgrade attempt.

-Note: If the pre-upgrade snapshots are no longer available, restore all nodes in the VMware Aria Operations cluster including cloud proxies from an existing backup that was taken before the upgrade was attempted.
+Note: If the pre-upgrade snapshots are no longer available, restore all nodes in the Aria Operations cluster including cloud proxies from an existing backup that was taken before the upgrade was attempted.

-2. Log in to the primary node as root via SSH or Console
+3. Log in to the primary node as root via SSH or Console

-3. Remove the SSLFIPS on directive from the httpd.conf configuration file using the command:
+4. Remove the SSLFIPS on directive from the httpd.conf configuration file using the command:

-sed -i 's\SSLFIPS on\\' /etc/httpd/conf/httpd.conf
+sed -i 's/SSLFIPS on//' /etc/httpd/conf/httpd.conf

-1. Restart the Apache HTTP Server with the command:
+5. Restart the Apache HTTP Server with the command:

 systemctl restart httpd